Skip to main content

 Leader Behaviors That Build Safety

 • Model vulnerability: As a leader, ask questions in reviews.
-Admit when you don't understand.
+Admit when you do not understand.
+This signals that not-knowing is acceptable.

-• Praise publicly, correct privately: Celebrate good reviews; address toxic patterns in 1:1s.
+• Praise publicly, correct privately: Celebrate good reviews in team channels; address toxic patterns in 1:1s.

-• Respond to mistakes with curiosity: "What happened?" not "Who's responsible?"
+• Respond to mistakes with curiosity: "What happened?" not "Who is responsible?"

-• Normalize iteration: "It's rare to get it perfect on the first try—that's what review is for."
+• Normalize iteration: "It is rare to get it perfect on the first try - that is what review is for."

 Team Practices That Help

-• Review retrospectives: Periodically discuss "How are our reviews working?"
+• Review retrospectives: Periodically ask "How are our reviews working?" and actually change things based on the answers

 • Anonymous feedback channel: Let people report toxic patterns safely